ranabahr55/wake_word/README.md

 # Hello Car — Voice Assistant

 A wake-word voice assistant with a Siri-style animated UI built in Python using pygame.
-Say **"Hello Car"** (or any custom phrase) to activate it, speak a command, and it responds with a neural text-to-speech voice.

-Speech recognition uses Google's API.
-Text-to-speech uses Microsoft Edge TTS.
-Both require an internet connection.
+Say a registered wake phrase to activate the assistant, then speak a command.
+The assistant responds using Microsoft Edge TTS.

+Speech recognition runs through Google Speech Recognition, and text-to-speech uses `edge-tts`, so an internet connection is required for both.

 ---